 - 6. In this Act: - 6.1.
 The Registrar shall maintain a uniform system for the registration of the citizens of the Métis Nation Saskatchewan. - 6.2.
 The following minimum information about a Métis citizen may be included in the Central Registry: - 6.2.1.
-The person's name; - 6.2.2.
+The person's name: - 6.2.2.
 The person's address or place of residence; - 6.2.3.
 The person's date of birth; - 6.2.4.
 The person's marital status and the name of any spouse; - 6.2.5.
 The dates of any marriages; - 6.2.6.
-The names and dates of birth of any children of the person;
+The names and dates of birth of any children of the person; - 6.2.7.

-- 6.2.7.
 The Local under which the person has applied for registration; - 6.2.8.
 The Mother's full name and date of birth; - 6.2.9.
 The Father's full name and date of birth; - 6.2.10.
-The other information submitted in support of the person's application for registration; and - 6.2.11.
+The other information submitted in support of the person's application for registration; and

+- 6.2.11.
 Such genealogical information about the person as may exist. - 6.3.
 The Registrar may collect and register additional demographic information about Métis citizens. - 6.4.
 The Registrar shall treat the registry as confidential. - 6.5.
 The Registrar shall cause the registry system to be kept safely by administrative, physical and technological safeguards that are reasonable and consistent with this Act. - 6.6.
 The Registrar with the consent of the Provincial Métis Council may enter into agreements with the government of a province or territory or with the government of Canada respecting the collection and exchange of information for the better functioning of the registry system but may not disclose confidential information without the consent of the registrant. - 6.7.
-The process for registration shall be such that: - 6.7.1.
-A person makes application to a Métis Local for citizenship by completing the Métis Nation -Saskatchewan Citizenship Application Form. - 6.7.2.
-The President of the Métis Local submits the Citizenship Application Form to the Registrar for consideration and entry into the Registry. - 6.7.3.
-The Registrar rejects or registers the person into the Registry and notifies the Métis Local President in writing of the decision. - 6.7.4.
-In the event that the Registrar accepts the registration, the Registrar forwards a signed standardized Métis Nation Saskatchewan Citizenship Card to the Métis Local President or
+The process for registration shall be such that: - 6.7.1. (moved to 4.1, February 20, 2021). - 6.7.2.
+Repealed (February 20, 2021). - 6.7.3.
+Repealed (February 20, 2021). - 6.7.4.
+In the event that the Registrar accepts an application for registration, the Registrar shall forward a signed Métis Citizenship Card to the person. (amended February 20, 2021). - 6.7.5.
+Repealed (February 20, 2021). - 6.7.6.
+Only the standardized Métis Nation Saskatchewan Citizenship Cards shall be recognized as legitimate for the purposes of the Constitution and this Act. - 6.7.7.
+Repealed (February 20, 2021). - 6.8 The Registry shall be maintained separate from the political structure of the Métis Nation Saskatchewan. (new February 20, 2021)